-Caffeine improves recognition of positive wordsNovember 7th, 2012 in Neuroscience /
+Caffeine improves recognition of positive wordsNovember 7, 2012 in Medicine & Health / Neuroscience

 Caffeine perks up most coffee-lovers, but a new study shows a small dose of caffeine also increases their speed and accuracy for recognizing words with positive connotation.
 The research published November 7 in the open access journal PLOS ONE by Lars Kuchinke and colleagues from Ruhr University, Germany, shows that caffeine enhances the neural processing of positive words, but not those with neutral or negative associations.